Anduin2017/AnduinOS-Docs/Applications/Development/CUDA/CUDA.md

 To install CUDA, download it here: [https://developer.nvidia.com/cuda-toolkit-archive](https://developer.nvidia.com/cuda-toolkit-archive).

-I downloaded 11.8.0.

-Don't forget, you also need to decide which version of CUDA to install.
-Not all CUDA supports all driviers.
+Don't forget, you also need to decide which version of CUDA to install. **Not all CUDA supports all driviers!**

 First you need know the verison of the driver via `nvidia-smi`.
 And query the doc to know which CUDA it supports: